whiteprints-tests/test-gh-win32-py310-test-open-source/docs/project.md

 # 🛠️ Codebase Overview

+The project is hosted on [https://github.com/whiteprints-tests/test-gh-win32-py310-test-open-source.git](https://github.com/whiteprints-tests/test-gh-win32-py310-test-open-source.git).

-The project is organised as follow.
+It is organised as follow.

 ## Files and directories